io-arc/io-arc/packages/output-dir-diff/README.md

 # `@io-arc/output-dir-diff`

-Relative path to another directory from one directory
+A relative path to another directory from one directory.

 ## Usage